jaybosamiya/security-notes/README.md

 hooks, or emulators, or a whole bunch of other ways.

-Another way to differentiate the mechanisms is by either black-box tracing (where you can only use the unmodified binary), or softare white-box tracing (where you have access to the source code, and modify the code itself to add in tracing code).
+Another way to differentiate the mechanisms is by either black-box tracing (where you can only use the unmodified binary), or software white-box tracing (where you have access to the source code, and modify the code itself to add in tracing code).